Pre-Conference Training Workshop

 Nathan Levialdi Ghiron

-Rector in University of Roma Tor Vergata
+Rector at the University of Roma Tor Vergata

 University of Roma Tor Vergata